-The following is an example of how to use the Live Editor to create an interactive narrative.
-Create an interactive narrative to tell a story with computations that you have used to solve a problem.
+The following is an example of how to create an interactive narrative in the Live Editor.
+An interactive narrative ties together the computations that you use to solve a problem.
 This example shows how to:

 Show output together with your MATLAB code.

 Modify parameters and re-run the analysis with controls.

 Plot data for visualization.